Charlotte Harland Scott

 Charlotte Harland Scott (born 13 November 1963) is a British-born Zambian economic and social development specialist who served as the First Lady of Zambia from October 2014 to January 2015 during the tenure of her husband, interim President Guy Scott.
 She had previously served as the Chief of Social Policy and Economic Analysis, Planning Monitoring and Evaluation for UNICEF Zambia from 2007 until 2012.
 In 2016, Scott contested the Lusaka Central seat in the National Assembly during the general election.

 Early life and education

 Scott, the second of three daughters, was born Charlotte Harland to Robin and Janet Harland in Blackheath, London, on 13 November 1963.
-She was raised in nearby Greenwich in southeast London.
-Her parents had met as students at Oxford University.
+She was brought up in nearby Greenwich in southeast London.
 She is a member of the Church of England.

-Scott completed her elementary and secondary schooling in London, attending Westminster School for sixth form.
+Scott completed her primary and secondary schooling in London, attending Westminster School for sixth form.
 She received her Bachelor of Arts in psychology and development studies from the University of Oxford in 1986.
 She then obtained a Master of Arts in rural development at the University of Reading in 1987.
 Scott later completed her PhD from the University of Bath in 2007.